cowprotocol/cow-sdk/docs/architecture.md

 The SDK has 3 main APIs

 - **Order Book API**: Allows to get the open orders, historic orders, post new orders, etc.
-- **Subgraph API**: Provides access to On-chain data indexed by The Graph
+- **Subgraph API**: Provides access to on-chain data indexed by The Graph
 - **Metadata API**: Allows to encode/decode meta-data to be attached in orders

 ## Model: Orders

-The orders model used for the API is organized in a hierachy:
+The orders model used for the API is organized in a hierarchy:

 ```mermaid
 classDiagram